top of page

 Floral foam is another major concern, hundred of tons of which is put into landfill each year.
 It is a petrochemical, derived plastic, and it is not biodegradable.
 Small particles washed down the sink enter our waterways and threaten our rivers, waterways and wildlife.

-I work with the seasons, buy locally whenever I can, source the majority of foliage from my own garden and seek out environmentally conscious suppliers..
+My designs are now foam free, and I use recycled glass vases for arrangements and cardboard boxes for transportation. work with the seasons, buy locally whenever I can, source the majority of foliage from my own garden and seek out environmentally conscious suppliers..

 bottom of page